The painted eaves of a hall inside the Forbidden City, Beijing

 Coal Hill, in time.

-Exit the rear gate by 11, cross the moat, and ten minutes up Jingshan Hill for the photograph that frames the whole palace below.
-Lunch in a courtyard hutong restaurant, ten minutes' walk from the hill.
+Exit through Shenwu Gate by 11:30, cross the moat, and ten minutes up Jingshan Hill for the photograph that frames the whole palace below.
+Lunch follows in a courtyard hutong restaurant ten minutes' walk from the hill.
+Most travellers are sat down for noodles by the time the day-trip groups are still queuing inside the Outer Court.